Electromagnetic Fields and Cancer- NIH National Cancer Institute (2022)

 It has been more than 25 years since mobile phones were introduced, and they have been used by billions of people.
 These facts, combined with the consistent lack of increase in incidence rates in countries with high use of mobile phones, call causality into question.

-Recent Research on EMF and Health Risk, 14th and 15th Reports - Swedish Radiation Safety Authority (SSM) (2020, 2021)
+Recent Research on EMF and Health Risk, (multiple SSM reports) - Swedish Radiation Safety Authority (SSM) (2003-2026)

 Measurements and exposure calculations have shown that a person’s radiofrequency field exposure is dominated by personal mobile phone use.
 The exposure from environmental sources such as mobile phone base stations plays a minor role.